DoggyApp/.github/profile/README.md

 - Rewrite the CloudFormation code in Terraform, just so I can pick it up.

-- With the guidance of a robust monitoring system and Nessus, intergrate a payment system in case I decide to deploy something monetizeable.
+- Intergrate a payment system in case I decide to deploy something monetizeable.
 This is a longterm stretch ambition.
   > Develop login with JPT tokens.
   > Use the Nessus security scans to enure that I am PCI compliant.